danielmititelu/danielmititelu.github.io/src/routes/algorithms/dijkstra-algorithm.svelte.md

 ---
-title: Dijkstra Algorithm
+title: Dijkstra's Algorithm
 ---
 # Dijkstra Algorithm

-Greedy alghorithm used to find the shortest path in a weighted graph.
+Greedy algorithm used to find the shortest path in a weighted graph.

+Undirected Single source shortest paths with positive integer weights in linear time

 - Time complexity: O(V + Elog(E))